ansys/pyedb/doc/source/user_guide/index.rst

             :link-type: doc
             :margin: 2 2 0 0

-            This section provides details about how to create a setup in HFSS or Siwave.
+            This section provides details about how to create a setup in HFSS or SIwave.

    .. grid-item-card:: Stackup
             :link: layer_stackup/index
             :link-type: doc
             :margin: 2 2 0 0

-            This section provides in-depth information on how to mofify the edb stackup.
+            This section provides in-depth information on how to modify the edb stackup.

    .. grid-item-card:: Padstacks
             :link: padstacks/index
             :link-type: doc
             :margin: 2 2 0 0

-            This section provides in-depth information on how to mofify the padstacks definitions and instances.
+            This section provides in-depth information on how to modify the pad-stacks definitions and instances.

    .. grid-item-card:: Components
             :link: components/index